 Joseph and the Amazing Technicolor Dreamcoat is the irresistible musical about the trials and triumphs of Joseph, Israel’s favorite son.
 Sir Andrew Lloyd Webber and Tim Rice channel a world of musical styles - from calypso to western to the charleston and back to broadway as they retell the biblical story of Joseph, his brothers, and (of course) the coat of many colors.
 This humorous and explosive show emerges into vibrant life through unforgettable musical numbers including Those Canaan Days, Go, Go, Go Joseph, and Close Every Door.
-Joseph will feature a large cast of energetic actors 11 and older.

 Disney’s Beauty and the Beast, a captivating musical rendition of a traditional French fairy tale, is set in a small village and follows a young girl in her quest to discover a world of which she’s only read and dreamt.
 As the story unfolds, dreams come to life and she is faced with the realities of choices and their consequences.
 The show brings enchanting characters, familiar melodies, and exciting choreography to the stage.
-This production offers a variety of roles and a large chorus of males 12 and older, and females 13 and older.

 HPA Kids Presents

 Grand Rapids Performances: March 21, 3pm & 6pm

 In Disney’s The Aristocats Kids, Madame's jealous butler

 cat-naps Duchess and her Aristokittens and abandons them; but, the Alley cats come to the rescue!
 This feline tale is a fast-paced adventure with memorable characters and jazzy songs.

 Grand Rapids Performances: November 21, 6pm & 8pm